Home for the Holidays: Talking to Your Parents About Your Addiction

 How to Open the Conversation with Your Parents

-When you make the decision to talk to your parents about your drug and alcohol addiction, you’ll find that it may be somewhat healing for your relationship with them.
+When you make the decision to talk to your parents about your alcohol and drug addiction, you’ll find that it may be somewhat healing for your relationship with them.
 Addiction isn’t something most people want to admit to, and it most certainly can be terrifying for parents to hear about for the first time.
 Here are a few things to consider.

 • Tell your parents you understand what’s happening to you.
 Offer them resources about addiction so they can learn about what you’re going through.

-• Discuss what drug and alcohol use has done to your grades and health.
+• Discuss what alcohol and drug use has done to your grades and health.

 • Take the time to recognize your parent’s frustration, anger, and fear.